-Michael Thompson is an Associate Professor of Public Health Sciences Dr. Michael Thompson serves as Associate Chair and Directs UNC Charlotte’s CAHME-accredited and nationally ranked MHA Program.
+Associate Professor of Public Health Sciences Dr. Michael Thompson serves as Associate Chair and Directs UNC Charlotte’s CAHME-accredited and nationally ranked MHA Program.
 He also serves as the Acting Director of the Academy for Population Health Innovation (APHI), a unique partnership between Mecklenburg County Public Health and UNC Charlotte.
-Previously, he directed UNC Charlotte’s CEPH-accredited MPH program and the graduate programs in Health Informatics and Analytics Program.
+Previously, he directed UNC Charlotte’s CEPH-accredited MPH program and the graduate programs in Health Informatics and Analytics Programs.
 He has over 20 years’ experience in actively developing, leading, and seeing accredited public health and health administration programs domestically and internationally.

 Dr. Thompson earned his DrPH in 2002 from the Johns Hopkins Bloomberg School of Public Health, specializing in Health Services Research and Evaluation through the Department of Health Policy and Management.
 His professional practice focuses on competency-based workforce development and assessment as well as community-driven programmatic interventions.